CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 In all measures which in principle enable the behavior or performance monitoring of employees, for example logging, the co-determination of the staff representation is required.
 The basis for this in Germany are the company constitution and personnel representation laws of the Federation and the Länder.
 In other countries, the involvement of the Staff Committee is not always necessary.
 However, the timely and comprehensive information of the works council or staff council is generally recommended as it can improve the acceptance of measures in the area of ​​information security and prevent time delays in their implementation.

 If there is already a suspicion that a security incident (see Building Block 2.1 Incident Management) has been triggered by an internal employee and appropriate investigations are to be carried out that result in sanctions, then the participation rights of the personnel or works council must be strictly observed.
-If the Employee Representation is not properly involved, any further proceedings that may be required (if necessary before the Labor Court) can be seriously influenced by formalities, depending on the seriousness of the incident, for a warning or termination.
+If the Employee Representation is not properly involved, any further proceedings that may be required (if necessary before the Labor Court) can be seriously influenced by a formal warning, depending on the seriousness of the incident, for a warning or termination.

-Large outsourcing service providers report from the field that the early involvement of the client's staff representatives, if possible already in the bidding phase, can greatly contribute to the success of the project.
+Large outsourcing service providers report from the field that the early involvement of the client's staff representative, if possible in the bidding phase, can greatly contribute to the success of the project.
 Employee willingness to change, motivation, job satisfaction and speedy project completion can all be positively influenced by cooperation between all parties involved.
 The same applies to the planned use of cloud services.
 A special feature here is that the above-mentioned requirements must be observed even when an institution decides on a private cloud.

 #### ORP.1.M12 Regulations for maintenance and repair work [IT operation, building services, ICS information security officer]